Decaying dark matter: the case for a deep X-ray observation of Draco: Modelling the X-ray signal

 In this method we treat each simulation particle as a point source of X-ray photons.
 We randomly select positions on the surface of a sphere of some radius (8~kpc for the GC, 780~kpc for M31) around the centre of the largest \textsc{subfind} halo, and place our observers at these positions.
 We then define a cone with an opening angle of the XMM-Newton MOS field-of-view (FoV; $14'$ radius) and central axis connecting the observer to the halo centre, and calculate the total flux of all simulation particles found within that cone: this is our `sightline' measurement.
 For the measurements in which we observe the GC or M31 (`on-centre' measurements), the cone is directed towards the halo centre as described above; the procedures for `off-centre' and dwarf spheroidal observations are described in Section~\ref{Res}.

 All of our runs are zoom simulations, in which the halo of interest resides within a region of diameter~$\sim2$~Mpc populated with high resolution particles; the remainder of the box contains more massive, low resolution particles to provide the correct large scale forces.
 We use only the high resolution particles for our study.
 We find that our results are insensitive to any edge effects where the high resolution region ends, and we can truncate the region of particles sampled down to 50~kpc from the halo centre without affecting any of our results: we therefore do not impose any truncation.
+Background dark matter sources beyond the high resolution region will make a negligible contribution due to the redshifting of the emission, and are thus not included in the analysis \citep{Boyarsky06}.
 In all cases we take the centre of the Milky Way (Sagittarius~A*) to be at the simulated halo centre-of-potential as determined by our halo finder.
 We discuss briefly the number of sightlines required for our results to be robust in Section~\ref{RT}.